 Adonai, You are gracious and merciful, / slow to anger and of great kindness.
 Adonai, You are good to all / and compassionate toward all Your works.
+R: I will praise Your Name forever, my Sovereign, my God.

 Let all Your works give You thanks, O God, / and let Your faithful ones bless You.
 Let them discourse of the glory of Your reign / and speak of Your might.
+R: I will praise Your Name forever, my Sovereign, my God.

 Making known to all Your might / and the glorious splendor of Your reign, Your reign is a reign for all ages / and Your dominion endures through all generations.
+R: I will praise Your Name forever, my Sovereign, my God.